Do you want to start fasting more but need tips on how to make fasting easier?

 If you're considering weight loss surgery, why not try this first?

 Either way you'll eventually need to limit what you eat, why not just do it naturally on your own instead of being forced to because your stomach is too small to hold much food anymore?
-It's cheaper and obviously much less invasive!
+It's cheaper and obviously much less drastic and invasive!

 Who should NOT fast?